PersonalizedTravelMonitor/Documents/02-UseCases/01-UseCases.md

 #### Contact the administrator

-+ L'utente invia una email all'indirizzo dell'amministratore di sistema
++ The users sends an email to the administrator

 #### Configure notification frequency and type

-+ L'utente accede al servizio
++ The user connects to the system
-+ L'utente sceglie la frequenza delle notifiche che riceverà
++ The user selects the frequency of the notifications that will be sent to him
-+ L'utente decide il tipo di notifiche a cui sarà esposto
++ The user di notifiche a cui sarà esposto
 + L'utente conferma la scelta effettuata
 + Il sistema conferma il successo dell'operazione